Town Hall - New York City (1933 Postcard)

 Lynnwood Farnam at console: "Stop, Open and Reed – a Periodical Presentation of Pipe Organ Progress".
 Boston: Skinner Organ Company, 1922-1927.

-Town Hall interior with organ console on stage: The American Organist, New York.
-May 1924.
+Town Hall interior with organ console on stage: The American Organist (May 1924).
 Courtesy Jonathan Bowen.